CARE works in 79 poor and developing countries

 - Middle East & Eastern Europe

 Note: The countries where CARE runs poverty-fighting programmes or delivers humanitarian aid can vary according to need and the availability of funding.
-The countries listed above are the countries in which CARE worked during fiscal year 2015.
-(This list will be updated at the end of fiscal year 2016.)
 This work in-country is supported by CARE International members including CARE International UK.
 For more details please see our About CARE page.

 Founded in 1945 to send 'CARE packages' to people recovering from war, we have been fighting poverty in the world’s poorest countries for 70 years.